Gov. Evers Seeks to Make Conservation Project Approval Process Easier

 The Pelican River Forest straddles the mid-continental divide between the Great Lakes and Mississippi River watersheds.
 It contains 68 miles of streams and is located in the headwaters of the Wolf and Wisconsin rivers.
 Conserving the forest protects the water quality of these rivers, safeguarding drinking water for over 40,000 people downstream.

-The Pelican River Forest also will permanently secure public access to more than 70 miles of recreational roads, whose maintenance will be funded by a private endowment.
+The Pelican River Forest also permanently secures public access to more than 70 miles of recreational roads, whose maintenance will be funded by a private endowment.
 The roads, which have been closed in recent years, provide access throughout the forest for hunting, fishing, trapping, sightseeing, and more.

 Many people know the Pelican River Forest as the former Consolidated Paper lands and have fond memories of hunting the property and driving the Tour Road.
 Centered in the Town of Monico, this has been a productive forest for many decades.
 Since Consolidated Paper sold the land it has been owned by a series of investment companies.
 Those owners did not make it a priority to facilitate public access and have left most of the roads inaccessible, closed with locked gates.